dolezvo1/wordsearchplus/README.md

 ### How to run

-Simplest way it to navigate to (TODO: location) in your browser.
+You don't have do download any code, you can simply navigate to its [GH Pages](https://dolezvo1.github.io/wordsearchplus/ ) in your browser.

-Optionally you can clone this repository, and then start a local server by running
+Optionally, if you really want to, you can clone this repository, and then start a local server by running

 ```shell
 npm install
 npm run dev
 ```